otrosien/fastcgi/README.md

 ## How can I test ``http/2``?

 SPDY should be supported in both Firefox and Chrome.
-For http/2, current versions of Firefox ship with http/2, which is disabled by default, so you just need to enable it (in about:config)
+For http/2, current versions of Firefox ship with http/2, which is disabled by default, so you just need to enable it (in about:config).
+For Chrome try getting a nightly snapshot of Chromium and launch it with ``--enable-spdy4`` (untested).

 ### Is the cache useful?